Top 10 dental insurance questions… answered

 What type of dental plan should I get?

 There are many types of dental plans but a few common categories.
 Dental insurance plans typically consist of PPO dental plans, DHMO plans, and Indemnity dental plans.
-PPO plans have provider networks but generally allow members to see any dentist.
+PPO plans have provider networks, but generally allow members to see any dentist.
 DHMO plans are usually In-Network only, while Indemnity plans do not have a network and pays the same at any dental office.
 There are also discount dental plans that are not insurance but they give members discounts on services at In-Network dentists.

 Why are PPO dental plans so popular?

 PPO dental plans are probably the most common type of dental plan because they give flexibility to members to see any dentist, while also offering the advantage of seeing In-Network dentists for greater benefits.
-PPO dental plans are also usually considered full coverage dental plans because they have benefits for routine services and exams, as well as major services like crowns and extractions.
+PPO dental plans are also usually considered full coverage dental plans because they typically have benefits for routine services and exams, as well as major services like crowns and extractions.

 Do I have to see an In-Network dentist?